Zodiase/meteor-infinite-load/README.md

     @return WrappedCollection An interface object to get the data and events.
   ###
   wrappedCollection = InfiniLoad collection, {
+    # Specify the initial parameters sent to the server.
+    # This can be later changed with setter functions.
+    # Optional.
+Default is an empty object.
+    serverParameters: Object
     # Specify how many documents to load at first.
     # Optional.
 Default: 10.
     initialLimit: Number